Science and technology in Spain: Hardware and electronics

 Ramón Verea (1833–1899) created the first mechanical calculator capable of direct multiplication.

-Leonardo Torres Quevedo (1852–1936) created the first remote control and analog calculating machines that could solve a second degree equation with complex coefficients, and an integrator.
-He also applied floating-point arithmetic to computers for the first time.
+Leonardo Torres Quevedo (1852–1936) created modern wireless remote-control operation principles and analog calculating machines that could solve algebraic equations.
+In 1912, he built an automaton for playing chess endgames, El Ajedrecista, which has been considered the first computer game in history.
+He also introduced the idea of floating-point arithmetic to computers for the first time.

-José García Santesmases (1907–1989) was a pioneer in computing, builder of the first analog computer and the first Spanish-made microprocessor.
+José García Santesmases (1907–1989) built the first analog computer and the first Spanish-made microprocessor.
 In 1967 he launched the Factor-P, the first computer manufactured in Spain.

 In 2016 and 2017 BQ became the third best-selling smartphone brand in Spain, with phones designed in the country.
 Towards the end of the 1990s and early 2000s several companies manufactured laptops in Spain, most notably Airis and Inves.
 By 2021, Primux, Slimbook, Vant and Mountain already designed and assembled their computers in Spain.

 Between 1987 and 2009 there was a large microchip factory in Tres Cantos, but it closed due to the difficulty of competing with the Asian market.
 Currently there are Spanish companies with microchip production capacity on a smaller scale, but which also have design capacity, such as Televés, a pioneer in Europe in the use of DIE electronic components (electronic components without encapsulation) and which also has the capacity to manufacture MMIC circuits, Ikor, and Anafocus, dedicated to the manufacture of CMOS image sensors.